 Self Employed Hairdresser?
 Here is our tax advice guide just for you.
 Whether you are starting out or just want to understand more about allowable expenses, here are some useful tips specifically for self employed hairdresser.

-- Complete Self Assessment before 31 January each year summarising your business income and expenses;
+- Complete a Self Assessment Tax Return by 31 January each year summarising your business income and expenses;

-Self Employed Individuals are responsible for reporting their income to HMRC under Self Assessment by submitting a personal Tax Return by 31 January each year detailing your income as a Self Employed Hairdresser, the income tax and Class 2 & Class 4 National Insurance due as well as making a payment for the tax and NI due.
 Your tax return submitted by 31 January covers the previous tax year (a tax year runs from 6 April to 5 April).
-So for example, your tax return due by 31 January 2018 details your earnings between 6 April 2016 to 5 April 2017 and this will include your income as a Hairdresser as well as any other earnings you may have (such as rental income, bank interest or dividends).
+So for example, your tax return due by 31 January 2018 details your earnings between 6 April 2016 to 5 April 2017 and this will detail your income from hairdressing as well as any other earnings you may have (such as from other rental income, bank interest or dividends).

 It is also worth noting that if you already complete a Self Assessment Tax Return, for example because you collect rental income or have savings interest, that you need to complete a Form CWF1 to notify HMRC that you have a new form of income you need to report on.
 Again, you can do this online here and you will need your Unique Tax Payers Reference.

 When Should You Register with HMRC as a Self Employed Hairdresser?

 You must register with HMRC as self employed as soon as possible after starting work as an hairdresser but HMRC rules are that you must register by 5 October in your business’ second tax year.